brettwooldridge/HikariCP/documents/Welcome-To-The-Jungle.md

 --------------------
 [![](https://github.com/brettwooldridge/HikariCP/wiki/Spike-Vibur.png)](https://github.com/brettwooldridge/HikariCP/wiki/Spike-Vibur.png)

-<sup>* Note that the times provided in the raw data is the number of microseconds (μs) since the start of the test.</sup>
+<sup>* Note that the times provided in the raw data is the number of microseconds (μs) since the start of the test.
+For graphing purposes, raw data for each pool was trimmed such that the first entry has 0 requests enqueued, and the last entry has all connections completed. </sup>

 --------------------
 #### Apache DBCP vs HikariCP